kgavrilyuk/UvA-InfoVis-2017-Students/Information Visualization - Assignment 1.md

 The assignment is handed in using Blackboard. **Please, do not send the deliverables per e-mail, they will get lost.** The deadline for this assignment can be found in the table at the top of this document.
 When your assignment contains multiple files, please make and upload a ZIP archive file to Blackboard.
 Your deliverables should include at least the following:

 1. A short description of the visualization technique
+2. Visualization result
-2. D3.js code used to produce the visualization
+3. All the source code used to produce the visualization.
+The source code is better written and delivered in 3 files:
-3. Visualization result
+ - content `.html`
+ - script `.js`
+ - style `.css` (optional).

 We should be able to open your visualization with a single click, i.e. open the HTML file in the browser (e.g. dataset file should be in place).